vercel/examples/edge-middleware/feature-flag-unleash/README.md

 # Feature Flags with Unleash

-Setting up [Unleash](https://www.getunleash.io/) Proxy on Vercel Edge middleware.
-It puts the load of getting feature flag definitions on Edge Network Cache, decreasing traffic to the Unleash instance.
-This example does not cover Static Generation, which is another way of scaling your application.
+Use [Unleash](https://www.getunleash.io/) with Vercel Edge Middleware.
+This example puts the load of getting feature flag definitions on the Edge Network Cache, decreasing traffic to the Unleash instance.

 ## Demo